VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 require('lspconfig').rust_analyzer.setup({})
 ```

+We use the module `lspconfig` and call the setup function of each language server we installed.

 If you need to customize a language server, add your config inside the curly braces of the setup function.
 Here is an example.

 ```lua